On Uncertainty Calibration for Equivariant Functions: Background

 \section{Background}

-We review the definition of equivariance and how symmetry constraints in models may be mismatched with the datasets they are applied to.
+We review the definition of equivariance and how symmetry constraints of a model class may be mismatched with a given dataset.
 Additionally, we review evidential regression, a technique for learning model and data uncertainties as distinct outputs of a neural network.